 - Cut meat cubes smaller so they stretch further.

 - Buy a whole roast or turkey breast.
-Roast it and slice thin for lunch meats or turn into several meals before it ever reaches the table.
+Roast it and slice thin for lunch meats or divide it into several meals before serving dinner.

 - Lentils are small but filling.
-Add a handful to shepherd’s pie, casseroles, and soups.
+Replace some of the protein in shepherd’s pie, casseroles, and soups with lentils.

 - When eating pasta for dinner, skip the bread.